HRIS Evaluation Template and Buyer’s Guide: Choosing the Right Software

 But first, let’s start with the basics of HRIS systems

-A Human Resources Information System (HRIS) is a type of business software.
-It is an integrated suite of tools that manages hundreds of Human Resources processes.
-Although the category includes both on-premise and cloud-based platforms, cloud-based is becoming more common.
+A Human Resources Information System (HRIS) is a type of business software designed to help organizations improve productivity while meeting basic HR needs.
+The software category includes both on-premise and cloud-based platforms, although cloud-based is becoming more common.

 - Hiring and applicant tracking